 My friend and fellow tour guide, Martin de Lewandowicz, helps me with all this history.

-Rick: So why here on this desolate North coast of Wales would Edward build such an incredible castle?
+Rick: So, why here, on this desolate windy north coast of Wales, would Edward build such an incredible castle?

-Martin: Edward had to conquer Wales and once he started to move West, he did John Wayne did many years later...he moved West, he built forts, in the forts he put soldiers, the garrison of soldiers was safe, nobody else was safe, therefore the fort controls the area.
-It's how any castle worked
+Martin: Edward had to conquer Wales, and once he started to move west, he did what John Wayne did many years later: He moved west, he built forts, in the forts he put soldiers, the garrison of soldiers are safe, nobody else is safe, and therefore the fort controls the area.
+It's how any castle worked.

-Rick: So it was an English toehold with an angry insurgency all around
+Rick: So, it was an English toehold here with an angry insurgency all around.

-And you can re-live a medieval moment or two by watching a metal thumping reenactment.
+You can re-live a medieval moment or two by watching a metal-thumping reenactment.

 Martin: Ah, poetry's huge.
-It's a manly thing to recite your recently composed poem to your workmates on a Monday morning
+It is a manly thing to recite your recently composed poem to your workmates in work on a Monday morning.

 Rick: So why is the Welsh language so important to you?

-Martin: Rick I don't think you can conceive of Wales without the Welsh language.
-The words to explain only exist in Welsh (speaks Welsh)
+Martin: Rick, I don't think you can even conceive of Wales without the Welsh language.
+By that I mean the words to explain Wales only exist in Welsh.
+[Speaks Welsh]

 Rick: What's that?